n3oney/DiscordBotLogin/README.md

 # DiscordBotLogin
-Log in to an Discord Bot and get an UI View using bot's token!
+Log in as a Discord Bot and get an UI View using bot's token!

 ## How to use
 #### Requirements